An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Control

 (A7) The relative degree of the open-loop system $\mathcal{P}$ is at least $2$, i.e., $C(t)B(t) = 0$ for all $t$.

 \begin{rem} Similar to the stable/unstable dichotomy of LTI systems, (\hyperref[ass5]{A5}) is a fundamental property of LTV systems that has been extensively studied and adopted in the existing literature \citep{Coppel_1978, Dieci_JDE_2010, Tranninger_CSL_2020}.
-When \eqref{LTV_Plant} degenerates to a LTI system, the intervals in \eqref{dich_spec} shrink to the points that coincide with the real parts of the LTI unstable poles. (\hyperref[ass6]{A6}) is the prerequisite of any internally stabilizing controller~\citep{Iglesias_LAA_2002}.
-Previous investigations of Bode's integral in LTI systems require the open-loop systems have relative degrees of at least 2 or $CB = 0$ \citep{Seron_1997}, and (\hyperref[ass7]{A7}) is the counterpart constraint in LTV systems. \end{rem}
+When \eqref{LTV_Plant} degenerates to an LTI system, the intervals in \eqref{dich_spec} shrink to the points that coincide with the real parts of the LTI system's unstable poles. (\hyperref[ass6]{A6}) is the prerequisite of any internally stabilizing controller~\citep{Iglesias_LAA_2002}.
+Previous investigations of Bode's integral in LTI systems require the open-loop systems have a relative degree of at least 2 or $CB = 0$ \citep{Seron_1997}, and (\hyperref[ass7]{A7}) is the counterpart constraint in LTV systems. \end{rem}

-When $A(t)$ admits an exponential dichotomy, analogous to the modal decomposition on LTI models, we have the following stability preserving state-space transformation that separates the stable and antistable parts of $A(t)$ \citep[Chapter~5]{Coppel_1978}. \begin{lem} When the matrix function $A(t)$ in \eqref{LTV_Plant} admits an exponential dichotomy, there exists a bounded matrix function $T(t)$ with bounded inverse such that
+When $A(t)$ admits an exponential dichotomy, analogous to the modal decomposition on LTI models, we have the following stability preserving state-space transformation that separates the stable and antistable parts of $A(t)$ \citep[Chapter 5]{Coppel_1978}.